-LeanKit’s step-by-step guide to finding the card you’re looking for using the board's search dialogue.
+LeanKit’s step-by-step guide to finding the cards you’re looking for.

 The card search menu provides a number of different criteria and combinations to help you find the particular card(s) for which you are looking.
 The card search requires either a search term or an assigned user to be specified.
 You can enter an asterisk in the search field as a wildcard that will match any text.
 The Search button will be disabled until one of these values is specified.